What Is a Pt100 RTD Sensor?

 C -196 to 600 C -50 to 600 ± (0.6 + 0.01t)

 Class B has another name: DIN.
-With this other nomenclature, we understand that "the" usual tolerance curve was once that of class B. When using the DIN nomenclature it is common to find class names that are fractions of the usual DIN tolerance.
+With this other terminology, we understand that "the" usual tolerance curve was once that of class B. When using the DIN terminology, it is common to find class names that are fractions of the standard DIN tolerance.
 The most common are 1/3 DIN, 1/5 DIN, and 1/10 DIN.
 Only the 1/3 DIN class has been standardized with IEC 60751.
 It is the AA class.

 Why is it called 1/3 DIN?
 Because its tolerance is ⅓ of the "DIN" class tolerance.
 This implies that the accuracy of this probe, within its validity interval, will be very high.
-In fact, this is the type of RTD probe we offer at Dracal.
+This is the type of RTD probe we offer at Dracal.

 Electronics of an RTD sensor

-As mentioned in the introduction, in order for an RTD sensor to return a temperature, the resistive element must be connected to a current source using insulated metal wires.
+As mentioned in the introduction, for an RTD sensor to return a temperature, the resistive element must be connected to a current source using insulated metal wires.
 There must also be an ohmmeter in the circuit.
-When we talk about a Pt100 sensor, remember that the resistive element is made of platinum with a resistance of 100 ohms at 0°C.
+When discussing a Pt100 sensor, remember that the resistive element is platinum with a resistance of 100 ohms at 0°C.

 2-wire RTD sensor

 There are several possible configurations for the electrical circuit of an RTD sensor.
-The basic circuit consists of two wires connected to the resistive element and to an ohmmeter.
+The primary circuit comprises two wires connected to the resistive element and an ohmmeter.

 3-wire RTD sensor